Byron Ortile: Career

 Ortile began as a commercial model.
 He began acting as a child actor with his debut in Sine Novela Gaano Kadalas ang Minsan.
-As a child actor, he starred as the younger version to award-winning actors such as Alden Richards and Sid Lucero, as well as portrayed the son of award-winning actresses such as Sharon Cuneta and Claudine Barretto in teleseryes.
+As a child actor, he starred as the younger version of award-winning actors such as Alden Richards and Sid Lucero, as well as portrayed the son of award-winning actresses such as Sharon Cuneta and Claudine Barretto in teleseryes.